Updated on September 10th, 2021

 After 18 years, it’s finally happened: your child is going to college.
-While this is an exciting time, it can also be an anxious one, especially for parents who suddenly have an empty nest.
-And conflicting feelings during moments like these are common.
+While this is an exciting time, it can also be an anxious one, especially for parents of young adults who suddenly have an empty nest.
+Conflicting feelings during moments like these are common.

 Let’s face it; you’re proud that your child is going to college.
 It’s a big step, taking years of hard work and dedication.
-But you may also be fearful of being lonely or seeing your purpose in life change.
+But you may also fear being lonely or seeing your purpose in life change.
 It’s an emotional time, but you will get through it.

-To help you on your journey towards your new life (which is really an amazing opportunity!), here are some techniques to help you cope as you adjust to an empty nest after your child goes to college.
+Here are some techniques to help you on your journey towards your new life (which is an amazing opportunity!) to help you cope as you adjust to an empty nest after your child leaves and goes to college.

 Ditch the Old Labels Once You Have an Empty Nest

 Instead, it’s a great time to try on new hats.
 Consider yourself as a “spouse,” a “friend,” and a “professional.”
 Maybe “world traveler” or even “student” feels like a better fit.
-You have an empty nest, the choices are yours, embrace it for the opportunity that it is!
+You have an empty nest, and the choices are yours.
+Embrace it for the opportunity that it is!

 Embrace Technology to Ease the Transition

-It wasn’t that long ago that sending a kid to college meant not being able to see them very often.
-Now, those with an empty nest can still stay connected with their children, thanks to digital technology.
+It wasn’t that long ago that for most parents, sending a kid to college meant not being able to see them very often.
+Now, thanks to digital technology, staying connected to their children is a breeze.

-However, it is vital (for both of your sakes) to not hover over everything they do.
-Some parents overcompensate when their child goes to college and they have an empty nest, taking on the mantle of “helicopter parent” even if that was never your style before.
+However, it is vital (for both of your sakes) not to hover over your college kids and everything they do.
+Some parents overcompensate when their child goes to college, taking on the mantle of “helicopter parent” even if that was never their style before.

-It’s important to understand that your child is becoming an adult.
+It’s important to understand that your child’s college experience is also about them becoming an adult.
 While that isn’t always easy, and there will almost certainly be some heart-wrenching conversations as they adjust, you have to let them live their lives and gain their own footing.
-Being too involved won’t help you adapt to an empty nest, and may actually make it harder for you both.
+Being too involved won’t help you adapt to your child’s departure and may actually make it harder for you both to deal.

 Make Plans to Get Together